LimeChain/forta-bots/stake-threshold-changed/README.md

 ## Alerts

-- FORTA-STAKE-CONTROLLER-CHANGED
+- FORTA-STAKE-THRESHOLD-CHANGED-FOR-SCANNERS
-  - Fired when a 'StakeControllerUpdated' event is emitted
+  - Fired when a 'StakeThresholdChanged' event is emitted from the Forta Scanners contract
   - Severity is always set to "medium"
   - Type is always set to "info"
   - Metadata:
-    - address - the address of the contract that emitted the event
+    - chainId - the affected scanners' chainId
+    - min - Minimum threshold
+    - max - Maximum threshold
+    - activated - 'true' if the the threshold is active and 'false' if is not

+- FORTA-STAKE-THRESHOLD-CHANGED-FOR-AGENTS
+  - Fired when a 'StakeThresholdChanged' event is emitted from the Forta Agents contract
+  - Severity is always set to "medium"
+  - Type is always set to "info"
+  - Metadata:
+    - min - Minimum threshold
-    - newstakeController - the new stakeController
+    - max - Maximum threshold
+    - activated - 'true' if the the threshold is active and 'false' if is not

 ## Test Data